jmathai/elodie/Readme.md

 Not too bad, eh?
 Wait a second, what's *Unknown Location*?
 If I'm not able to figure out where a photo was taken I'll place it into a folder named *Unknown Location*.
 This typically happens when photos do not have GPS information in their EXIF.
 You shouldn't see this for photos taken on a smartphone but it's often the case with digital cameras and SLRs.
 I can help you add GPS information to those photos and get them organized better.
 Let me show you how.

-## Create your own folder structre
+## Create your own folder structure

 OK, so what if you don't like the folders being named "2016-01-Jan"?
 No problem!